gamehelp16/site-old/_posts/2015-12-28-the-gold-factory-cipher-answers.md

 For this one you will need to look at your keyboard (a QWERTY keyboard, specifically).
 Simply replace each character with the letter on the left side of that character on your keyboard.
 The answer is `In a world full of blocks`.

 2000 gold bars has been earned!
-Now you have <span id="gb-3200">0</span> gold bars.
+Now you have <span id="gb-3200">3200</span> gold bars.

-#The Fourth Code
+##The Fourth Code

 > VGhlIHBsYW50IGlzIGZhbW91cyBiZWNhdXNlIG9mIHRoZSBhYmlsaXR5IHRvIGN1cmUgc29tZSBkaXNlYXNlcw==

 This one is a base64 encoded message.
 To decode it, you need to use a tool like this one: [base64decode.org](https://www.base64decode.org/).
 Alternatively, you could use your browser to decode the message.
-To do this, open your browser's developer console (By pressing F12 or Ctrl+Shift+J. If it doesn't work try searching the keyboard shortcut for your browser) then type in this code `atob('&lt;insert the code here&gt;')` and you get the answer (don't forget to remove the quotes first!)
+To do this, open your browser's developer console (By pressing F12 or Ctrl+Shift+J. If it doesn't work try searching the keyboard shortcut for your browser) then type in this code `atob('<insert the code here>')` and you get the answer (don't forget to remove the quotes first!)

 The answer is: `The plant is famous because of the ability to cure some diseases`.

 Great!
 2500 more gold bars!
-Now you have <span id="gb-5700">0</span> of them!
+Now you have <span id="gb-5700">5700</span> of them!

-#The Fifth Code
+##The Fifth Code

 > towiiag g se   rir,oaoan   ft ofo srtod tddyi ot mdy lugelelmwon foemsthiuaa ttclntclga  bhhs